Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Conclusion

 \section{Conclusion}

-We present CAMELS-SAM, a new and bigger `hump' of the CAMELS project.
+In this work, we present and show an initial proof-of-concept project of CAMELS-SAM, a new and bigger `hump' of the CAMELS project.
 CAMELS-SAM is composed of more than 1000 unique N-body only simulations of volume ($100\ h^{-1}$ Mpc)$^{3}$ and N=$640^3$ particles each.
 The N-body simulations were generated across a broad cosmological parameter space of $\Omega_{\text{M}}$=[0.1,0.5] and $\sigma_8$=[0.6,1.0], with 100 stored snapshots between $20\leq z \leq 0$.
 Each of these N-body simulations has associated \textsc{Rockstar} halo catalogs and \textsc{ConsistentTrees} merger trees.
 Finally, each N-body simulation was run through a unique iteration of the Santa Cruz SAM for galaxy formation, covering a broad range of the parameters controlling feedback from massive stars, supernovae, and AGN radio jets.

 These halo catalogs, merger trees, and galaxy catalogs have been publicly released for the community to use for a variety of science applications: \url{https://camels-sam.readthedocs.io} \citep{CAMELSpublic2022}.
 As a proof-of-concept for the capabilities of this simulation suite, we used galaxy clustering statistics to constrain cosmology, marginalize over astrophysics, and probe astrophysical feedback with simple neural networks.